Schobs/MediMarker/README.md

 **If not ensembling, only the S-MHA is saved.**

 ## Adding Your Own Model Architecture and Task
 To add your own model architecture, you need to add the Model, The Model Trainer, and the Label Generator.
 LannU-Net uses super classes with a series of functions you must implement for each of these classes.
 You can look at model_trainer_unet (U-Net) and model_trainer_phdnet (PHD-Net) as examples on how to implement them yourself.
-U-Net is the standard method, and PHD-Net is extremely different, so there is a lot of flexability here.
+U-Net is the standard method, and PHD-Net is extremely different, so there is a lot of flexibility here.
 If doing normal heatmap regression but using a new architecture, you will likely be able to copy a lot of the U-Net related functions in the Model Trainer class and the Lavel Generator class and just create a new Model Class.

 ### The Model Class
 Here, you define the architecture and forward pass of your model.
 Save your model under /LaNNU-Net/models.
 There are no LannU-Net superclasses to extend here since this is a simple one.